 Prenups have long been a trend for savvy couples that want to be spared the pain of long divorce proceedings, if things fail to work out in the long term.

 A recent landmark Supreme Court ruling in favour of a German heiress who shared a prenuptial agreement with her husband Nicolas Granatino has recently led the way for prenups to have a legal basis.

-Katrin Radmancher famously didn't tell her husband, a banker turned student, that she stood to inherit billions from her wealthy family.
+Katrin Radmacher famously didn't tell her husband, a banker turned student, that she stood to inherit billions from her wealthy family.

-The husband's attempt to claim more money after finding out her real worth failed because Radmancher had made him sign a prenuptial agreement.
+The husband's attempt to claim more money after finding out her real worth failed because Radmacher had made him sign a prenuptial agreement.

 While few people are likely to face losing such huge amounts of money, a prenup can certainly guarantee that individuals don't spend more money fighting over goods than they are actually worth.

 In light of the recent increase in prenups being made and the major ruling, the Law Commission is currently conducting a consultation on prenuptial agreements

 Since the process began it has decided on a number of proposals which could make prenuptial agreements become an officially accepted measure in court proceedings.